HsuTing/convert2geojson/README.md

 ## Issue

 - Now, this program just can transform `json` to `geojson`.
-- Only point in `json` can be transform.
 - Can not compare `{}` and `[]`

 ## License